 Green burial aims to be simple and as environmentally friendly as possible, but it also makes it possible to have greater flexibility in carrying out people’s wishes.
-For example, it is possible for families to pre-purchase any number of grave spaces all together.
+For example, it is possible for families to reserve any number of grave spaces all together.
 It is also possible to scatter or bury cremated remains on a specially designated area of the site.
 Funerals may be held on the site, and we can help with seating, if this is required.

 It is our aim to provide a different form of burial or remembrance, in a peaceful countryside setting.
 We believe there is great comfort to be had in the planting of trees and wild flowers and in being able to revisit the site and watch the woodland take shape through the different seasons.

 The Association of Natural Burial Grounds